smallDazza/T2A2-Webserver/README.md

     - Error Handling:
         1. Outing id does not exist
-        2. Deleting of outings not in sam family group not allowed.
+        2. Deleting of outings not in same family group, so not allowed.
         3. Not an admin member.

 ![outing error 4](./docs/outing_error_handling4.png)